sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 1. Infrastructure to convert existing Bril JSON files to/from our flattened format
 2. An alternate Bril interpreter that operates directly on the flattened data structure (as opposed to the existing one brili, which has to parse JSON)

+Our complete implementation can be found at https://github.com/ngernest/flat-bril/tree/main

 ## Design

 ### Flat data structures